-Your third telephone call is to the Associate Director of Residence Life, Advisor to Fraternities & Sororities.
+Your third telephone call is to the Associate Director of Student Involvement.

 Your fourth phone call is to your National Headquarters office.
 Please follow all National policy guidelines related to student injury or death from this point forward.

 DO NOT CONTACT PARENTS!
 College officials, medical or police personnel will communicate with the family.